moccu/picnic/README.md

 #### `.execute()`

 Contains all the logic to initialize the module(s).
-It&#x27;s not ment to overwrite this function.
+It's not ment to overwrite this function.